FranzFischer1/RCSJ_model/readme.md

 # RCSJ Simulation in Python

 This repository provides a Python implementation of a **Resistively and Capacitively Shunted Josephson Junction (RCSJ)** model, including a thermal noise source from the shunt resistor, an RF source and an optional $4\pi$-periodic current-phase relation.
 The code integrates a **stochastic differential equation** (SDE) for the junction’s phase using a Heun‐type (explicit trapezoidal) method in dimensionless form.
+The current is set and the voltage is calculated for each current bias.
 All  physical parameters for the JJ can be chosen.
 The scripts are subdivided in 4 parts: Functions, Parameters, Execution, Plotting.
 Just change the parameters section, if you just want to use it.
 If you want to compute shapiro maps or several IV-curves, write a for-loop around the execution line.

 ## Physical Model and Noise Derivation